eggsy/discord-steam-verification/README.md

     - Start the compiled code: `pnpm start`

 You will now have your very own `discord-steam-verification` bot and API running!
 Invite your bot to your server and it'll start verifying new users!

-### 📄 TODO (maybe list)

-- [ ] A version/branch that uses a database to store data instead of memory or a local file.
-- [ ] A version/branch that uses Discord authentication as well as Steam authentication so users will have no chance to fake the system.

 ### 🐛 Bugs